xmos/sw_usb_audio/README.rst

 - (#14173) I2S input is completely disabled when DSD output is active - any input stream to the host will contain 0 samples

-- (#14780) Modifying the design to operate at a sample rate of 8kHz may expose a corner case relating to 0 length packet handling
+- (#14780) Operating the design at a sample rate of less than or equal to the SOF rate (i.e. 8kHz at HS, 1kHz at FS) may expose a corner case relating to 0 length packet handling in both the driver and device and should be considered un-supported at this time.

-- (#13893) 1024x Sample Rate master clocks are currently not supported (e.g. 49.152Mhz for Sample Rates below 96kHz)

 - (#14883) Before DoP mode is detected a small number of DSD samples will be played out as PCM via I2S